slowpokiie/ernestsong/exampleSite/content/english/_index.md

   feature_item:

     # feature item loop
-    - name : "Business Diagnosis<br/>At a Strategic Level"
-      icon : "fas fa-object-group"
-      content : "We examine what organizations are doing to stay relevant and competitive in this fast-paced world, and which ones are doing it best.
+    - name : "Business Diagnosis <br/> At a Strategic Level" icon : "fas fa-object-group" content : "We examine what organizations are doing to stay relevant and competitive in this fast-paced world, and which ones are doing it best.
-      We then strategize using custom-made tools to help you lead your company in order to understand the implications of every choice our clients can make.
+      We then strategize using custom-made tools to help you lead your company in order to understand the implications of every choice our clients can make.  <br/>
       Get in touch to learn more about how this service can help you.<br/>
         •	Scenario modeling <br/>
         •	Business & Financial plan modeling <br/>